xanimal37/EventTrackerProject/README.md

 - Spring Data JPA has no problem doing a query using LocalDateTime (I read on the internet that times can create problems but it seems to work ok.
 Might need more testing.)
 - can use date for range query
 - using VS outside of STS, STS doesn't register changes? nor does git.
 Switched to Sublime.
+- because XHR request is asynchronous, can not parse and save result to outside variable. result will be undefined.
+Instead, call another function to set or pass the parsed data.
+- send path id to send to SERVICE IMPL to map relationships

 ## Things to Improve
 - add enclosure and track cleaning/maintenance